Cheap Nasi Ambeng in Singapore

 As impressive as it sounds, locating a stall that serves nasi ambeng is a rarity in itself.
 Finding one that’s affordable is even more difficult.
-This listicle highlights eight affordable nasi ambeng in Singapore to bring your friends and family to this weekend.
+This listicle highlights six affordable nasi ambeng in Singapore to bring your friends and family to this weekend.

 Image credit: Pu3’s website

 Pu3 is nestled in the heart of Bencoolen, just a stone’s throw away from SMU.
 Despite being somewhat established, they’re still committed to serving generous portions of nasi ambeng at affordable prices.
 Their Dulang Ambeng Basic ($50) is said to feed four, but can easily feed a group of six or seven diners.
 That, in my opinion, is such a steal.

 For single pringle diners, they offer an Ambeng Solo ($9.80).
 This individual portion comes with a choice of either Ayam, Daging, or Sotong.
 All three offer a rich combination of spices and aromatics that bring out the natural flavours of the meats.

 Address: 111 Somerset Road, #02-20, TripleOne Somerset, Singapore 238164